waydabber/BetterDisplay/README.md

 ## Privacy

-- Licensing uses a [Paddle](https://www.paddle.com) as backend.
+- Licensing uses the third party provider [Paddle](https://www.paddle.com) as backend.
 This also means that the app communicates over the network with Paddle's servers to verify licensing, trial status and facilitate check-out using Paddle's SDK.
 Besides data required for licensing purposes by Paddle's services, no other info is transferred over the network.
 - I decided not to have a marketing list (marketing opt-in) of any kind.
 I also do not build any usage database or collect unique (and not unique) IDs either - besides what Paddle collects and presents on its dashboard for me (to keep track of valid software licenses).
-- Aside from Paddle the only other form of network communication by the app is what is required for the built-in updater to work.
-This  communicates directly with github.com [to download the update metadata](https://github.com/waydabber/BetterDummy/blob/github-pages/docs/appcast.xml) and download the update binary.
+- Aside from Paddle the only other form of network communication by the app is what is required for the built-in updater to work in order to receive the update metadata and download the update binary.